python-attrs/cattrs/docs/validation.md

 # Validation

 _cattrs_ has a detailed validation mode since version 22.1.0, and this mode is enabled by default.
-When running under detailed validation, the un/structuring hooks are slightly slower but produce more precise and exhaustive error messages.
+When running under detailed validation, the structuring hooks are slightly slower but produce richer and more precise error messages.
+Unstructuring hooks are not affected.

 ## Detailed Validation

 ```{versionadded} 22.1.0

 ```
-In detailed validation mode, any un/structuring errors will be grouped and raised together as a {class}`cattrs.BaseValidationError`, which is a [PEP 654 ExceptionGroup](https://www.python.org/dev/peps/pep-0654/).
+In detailed validation mode, any structuring errors will be grouped and raised together as a {class}`cattrs.BaseValidationError`, which is a [PEP 654 ExceptionGroup](https://www.python.org/dev/peps/pep-0654/).
 ExceptionGroups are special exceptions which contain lists of other exceptions, which may themselves be other ExceptionGroups.
 In essence, ExceptionGroups are trees of exceptions.

-When un/structuring a class, _cattrs_ will gather any exceptions on a field-by-field basis and raise them as a {class}`cattrs.ClassValidationError`, which is a subclass of {class}`BaseValidationError <cattrs.BaseValidationError>`.
+When structuring a class, _cattrs_ will gather any exceptions on a field-by-field basis and raise them as a {class}`cattrs.ClassValidationError`, which is a subclass of {class}`BaseValidationError <cattrs.BaseValidationError>`.

 When structuring sequences and mappings, _cattrs_ will gather any exceptions on a key- or index-basis and raise them as a {class}`cattrs.IterableValidationError`, which is a subclass of {class}`BaseValidationError <cattrs.BaseValidationError>`.